 But, also like most states, Wyoming applies what's called the "discovery rule" to medical malpractice cases.
 Under the discovery rule, if the plaintiff can establish that the health care provider's negligence was "not reasonably discoverable" or that the injured patient failed to discover the malpractice despite "the exercise of due diligence," the filing deadline is two years from the date the malpractice was discovered.
 But note that injured patients who rely on the discovery rule to extend the statute of limitations have the burden of proving that they didn't discover—and couldn't have discovered—the malpractice any earlier than they did.

-Finally, it's important to note that the statute of limitations period can be extended by an additional six months if the act, error or omission is discovered in the second year of the two-year limitations period.
+Finally, the statute of limitations period will be extended by an additional six months if the malpractice is discovered in the second year of the two-year limitations period.

 In their efforts at tort reform, many states have passed laws requiring potential medical malpractice plaintiffs to provide some sort of proof that their case has merit at the beginning of the case, typically by filing a "certificate of merit" or submitting the claim to a medical review panel.

 For years Wyoming had a law on the books that required a medical review panel to evaluate most medical malpractice cases before they could proceed to court.
 In 2021, however, the Wyoming legislature repealed the state's medical review panel statutes.
 As of July 1, 2022, the medical review panel is no longer a part of the Wyoming medical malpractice lawsuit process, although the panel will continue to operate until it finalizes decisions on all claims filed with the panel before that date.

 Although injured patients no longer have to bring their potential lawsuit before a medical review panel for a decision on whether the claim has merit, plaintiffs still have the burden of proving their case in court.
 Specifically, Wyoming law states that the injured patient must prove that the defendant health care provider failed to act in accordance with: